-S-UISH OFFICERS: 2014-2015
+S-UISH OFFICERS: 2015-2016

-KEVIN SCHULTZ, Treasurer.
-A native of Los Angeles with a PhD from UC Berkeley, Kevin M. Schultz is an associate professor of history at the University of Illinois at Chicago (UIC), where he teaches American religion, ethnoracial history, and the history of American intellectual life.
-His first academic monograph, Tri-Faith America: How Postwar Catholics and Jews Held America to its Protestant Promise (Oxford University Press, 2011), charted the decline of the idea that the United States was a “Christian nation” and the subsequent rise of the notion that the country was premised on something called “Judeo-Christianity.”
-Schultz’s current work examines the intertwined lives of William F. Buckley, Jr. and Norman Mailer as a way to explore and better understand that pivotal decade.
-That book is under contract with W.W.
-Norton & Co., which will publish the manuscript in Spring 2015.
+KEVIN SCHULTZ, President.
+A native of Los Angeles with a PhD from UC Berkeley, Kevin M. Schultz is an associate professor of history at the University of Illinois at Chicago (UIC).
+An award-winning author and teacher, his essays have appeared in the Journal of American History, American Quarterly, the Journal of the American Academy of Religion, and Labor History.
+Always interested in ideas in action, his first book, Tri-Faith America: How Postwar Catholics and Jews Held America to its Protestant Promise (Oxford University Press, 2011), charted the decline of the idea that the United States was a “Christian nation” and the subsequent rise of the notion that the country was premised on something called “Judeo-Christianity.”
+His second book, Buckley and Mailer: The Difficult Friendship that Shaped the Sixties (W.W.
+Norton & Co., 2015), examined the intertwined lives of William F. Buckley, Jr. and Norman Mailer as a way of offering a new understanding that pivotal decade.
+He is also the author of a bestselling textbook of American history from Cengage Learning, called HIST.

 JENNIFER BURNS, Chair 2016 Conference (Stanford University).
 Burns is a historian of the twentieth century United States working at the intersection of intellectual, political, and cultural history, with a particular interest in ideas about the state, markets, and capitalism and how these play out in policy and politics.
 Her first book, Goddess of the Market: Ayn Rand and the American Right (Oxford, 2009), was an intellectual biography of the libertarian novelist Ayn Rand.
 She has published articles about the history of conservatism in a number of academic and popular journals, including Reviews in American History, Modern Intellectual History, Journal of Cultural Economy, The New York Times, The New Republic, and Dissent.
 Burns will sit on the executive committee for the 2015-2016 session as an officer.

-LORA BURNETT, Chair 2017 Conference (Dallas, TX).
+L.D.
+BURNETT, Chair 2017 Conference (Dallas, TX).
 Burnett is a PhD candidate in Humanities/History of Ideas at the University of Texas at Dallas; she has an undergraduate degree in English from Stanford.
 Her dissertation explores an infamous, emblematic but still inadequately understood battle in the so-called ‘Culture Wars’ of the 1980s: the ‘Great Books’ / ‘Western Culture’ debate at Stanford University.
 Burnett will sit on the executive committee for the 2016-2017 session as an officer.